Overview Of Standard Deviation in R

 Example #2

 Now we will look into some other examples with different datasets.
 In this example, we have two columns.
-In one column there are some alphabetic codes which we assigned to the people and in the next column, we have the age of those sets of people.
+In one column, we assigned some alphabetic codes to the people; in the next column, we have the age of those sets of people.

-Step 1: We will upload the excel file in R. Here we will use read.csv function because our excel file is in csv format.
-Suppose this table is in excel, so how this will work in Rstudio, we will discuss this step by step.
-The name of the excel file is “alphabetic code”.
+Step 1: We will upload the Excel file in R. Here, we will use the read.csv function because our Excel file is in csv format.
+Suppose this table is in Excel, so how this will work in Rstudio, we will discuss this step by step.
+The name of the Excel file is “alphabetic code.”

 SD_age = read.csv("alphabetic code.csv")

-Step 2: calculating the standard deviation from the excel file.
+Step 2: Calculate the standard deviation from the Excel file.
 As we can see, that 2 column contains a numeric value.
 We will run our code on that column specifically,

 In R, the syntax for Standard Deviation looks like this: